typedb/typedb-docs/00-general/04-quickstart.md

   relates content;
 ```

 As you can see in the `social_network_data.tql` file, no instance of `content-permission` was ever inserted.
-It's only through rules that allows TypeDB to infer this knowledge and know the answer to the following question at query time.
+It's only through rules that allows TypeDB to infer this knowledge and know the answer to the following question at query time (if running in Console, make sure you start with transaction with `--infer true` to enable reasoning!)

 ```typeql
 match